docker/extensions-sdk/docs/dev/api/backend.md

   .then((value: any) => console.log(value));
 ```

-## Running a command in the backend container
+## Running a command in the extension backend container

 Executes a command in the backend container.